Zanger67/CS2050-LaTeX/README.md

 While this repo won't cover EVERYTHING, we'll provide some basic templates and methods to structure documents to get you started.

 > If you're first getting started, we recommend using the [Overleaf](https://www.overleaf.com/) editor but any will suffice.
 All we see in the end is the exported PDF after all. :\)
+>
+> Don't feel pressured though if you want to try something else first.
+I personally started learning `LaTeX` by using Miscrosoft Word's built-in `LaTeX` engine to get used to the formulas, then shifted to Overleaf for document editing.

 _Note: we've found that some packages present in the provided `.tex` homework file are incompatible with some compilers/editors.
 So if you're using the file we provide, it's strongly suggest that you use Overleaf._